grafana/grafana/docs/sources/setup-grafana/configure-security/index.md

 ### Choosing between teams and organizations

 [Grafana teams] and Grafana organizations serve similar purposes in the Grafana platform.
-While both are designed to help manage and control access to resources, teams provide a more focused approach for smaller groups or projects.
-Teams also enable collaboration and shared ownership of resources among members, making it simple to manage access and control who has access to which resources.
+Both are designed to help group users and manage and control access to resources.

+Teams provide more flexibility, as recources can be accessible by multiple teams and team creation and management is simple.

+In contrast, organizations provide a high level of isolation, as resources cannot be shared between organizations.
+They are more difficult to manage than teams, as you have to create and update resources for each organization individually.
-In contrast, organizations provide a higher level of management for multiple teams and resources.
-They are designed for larger enterprises or organizations with a complex setup or multiple or different business models.
+Organizations are designed for larger enterprises or users with a complex access setup that requires full resource isolation.

 ## Access to external systems